leewalkergm/leewalkergm.github.io/portfolio.md

 What we're trying to achieve has never been done before.

 A multi-tenant, wealth management platform for other companies to hook into and build on top of to provide wealth management to their clients.

-Whilst it's fun building out from nothing, it also has it's moments which I would liken to climbing in the dark.

 ## CommonTime
 > (2014 - 2016)